 It did not matter to a large extent what the right-wing papers had to say about Corbyn the accusations of being an IRA sympathiser the implied terrorist associations etc. Corbyn had been under much worst personal attacks during the 2017 general election.
 At that time not just from the MSM but attacks from his own PLP.
-A PLP who had just a dew short months earlier attempted a coup and forced a second leadership battle.
-Now the overtly criticised the Party leader.
+A PLP who had just a few short months earlier attempted a coup and forced a second leadership battle.
+Now they overtly criticised the Party leader.

 However, that one thing working-class leave voters could not ignore.
 The policy that soured any amount of bread and jam.
-A second referendum a policy Barry Garnier had once pointed out would be a policy that suggesting leave voters were stupid:
+A second referendum a policy Barry Garnier had once pointed out would be a policy that suggested leave voters were stupid:

 We, the remainers, lost the vote, but because you were stupid enough to do what you wanted rather than what we wanted … we’ll give you another chance to get it right,’ that undermines the whole principle of democracy in this country.

 If people want to be able to achieve change through democratic means, if they feel that that is being denied to them, they then turn to other, more socially disruptive ways of expressing their views, and that is the danger here. -Barry Garnier